This story first aired on May 24, 2019.

 And that’s exactly what happened here on this site.
 The non-native grasses that were planted 12 years ago did really well on the compacted soil.
 The grasses grew so think that rainwater couldn’t seep into the ground, instead running off into the streams below.
 This new plan will change that.

 “Instead of water washing off the sites, it now infiltrates,” said Eggerud.
 “It’s more natural — the way it was supposed to be, the way it was before mining.
 And believe it or not, this is nutrient rich material.
 We’re going to grow some really nice trees in this area.”

 Volunteers Help Regrow a Forest

-A crew of professional tree-planters was brought in earlier in the week to get the bulk of the lot planted.
-And now it’s up to the 20 or so volunteers to do the rest.
+A crew of professional tree planters was brought in earlier in the week to get the bulk of the lot planted.
+Now it’s up to the 20 or so volunteers to do the rest.
 They’re planting 2,100 tree saplings on 2 acres of land.

 The samplings, donated by the Pennsylvania Department of Conservation and Natural Resources, are a mix of native tree species: white pine, quaking aspen, red oak and black locust.